Biofeedback Devices-Be The Calm In The Storm Around You

 HRV Biofeedback

-HRV biofeedback can lead to changes in the amygdala, prefrontal cortex, and the insular cortex, which are associated with emotional regulation and stress processing.
+HRV biofeedback can lead to changes in the amygdala, prefrontal cortex, and insular cortex, which are associated with emotional regulation and stress processing.
 Enhanced parasympathetic activity, promoted through HRV biofeedback, can lead to structural changes that support better emotional regulation.
 Studies have shown that HRV biofeedback can help reduce stress and anxiety, as it is associated with the body’s parasympathetic nervous system activity.
 Improved parasympathetic function can lead to better emotional regulation and cognitive performance.

 Breathing Biofeedback